agdestein/IncompressibleNavierStokes.jl/docs/src/manual/matrices.md

 diffusion_mat(setup)
 ```

+Note the sparsity pattern with matrix
+concatenation of two scalar operators for operators acting on or producing vector fields.
+The `pressuregradient_mat` converts a scalar field to a vector field, and is thus the vertical concatenation of the matrices for ``\partial/\partial x`` and ``\partial/\partial y``,
+while the `divergence_mat` is a horizontal concatenation of two similar matrices.
+The periodic boundary conditions are not included in the operators above, and are implemented via their own matrix.
+The periodic extension is visible:

 ```@example Matrices
 bc_u_mat(setup)
 ```

-Note the sparsity pattern with the periodic boundary conditions and matrix
-concatenation for operators acting on vector fields.

 We can verify that the diffusion matrix gives the same results as the diffusion
 kernel (without viscosity):